Tonywuhk/realai.org/blog/towards-neural-network-based-general-intelligence.md

 The ability to learn hierarchical structures in the data and use them for abstract planning and reasoning, sometimes in long time horizon.
 Hierarchies in network architeture are likely necessary.

-### 5.1 Concept Learning
+### 5.1 Deep Representation Learning

-This can be seen as a special case where one level of hierarchy, from data to concept, needs to be solved.
+Build a hierarchy of feature representations that are useful for one or more tasks.

+**Concept learning** focuses on meaningful abstractions of data that are embedded in the representations

 ## 6. Neural Interface and Modules